Ring vs. SimpliSafe: Best DIY Home Security System For Most?

-- Neither SimpliSafe nor Ring have native geofencing, where your system changes modes based on your phone’s location, but if you have Nest products you can integrate SimpliSafe with Nest to get geofencing features.
-When Nest knows you’re in Away mode, it’ll arm your system whenever your Nest system goes into Away Mode.
+- Neither SimpliSafe nor Ring have native geofencing, where your system changes modes based on your phone’s location, but you can integrate SimpliSafe with Nest to arm your system whenever your Nest system goes into Away Mode.

 - First minor annoyance: SimpliSafe doesn’t warn you when you try to arm your system with one of your accessories out of proper position.
 For example, you can arm your system with one of your doors or windows still open.